jdreaver/rust-os/README.md

 ## TODO

 - Multi-tasking (see resources below)
+  - Enabling interrupts in `switch_task`: we need to create a "task setup" function that new tasks jump to that enables interrupts
+    - Linux and xv6 both also release the scheduler lock here too.
+We could `force_unlock` the scheduler lock.
+  - Consider storing context explicitly in struct like xv6 does <https://github.com/mit-pdos/xv6-public/blob/master/swtch.S>
+  - Wrap started threads so we remove their task from the task list when they exit
   - Task sleep
   - Have shell be its own task and it waits on sub-tasks
 - VirtIO improvements: